varshinikasireddy/End-to-End-RAG-Pipeline/README.md

 - Add conversation memory
 - Deploy as REST API

-## 📄 License

-MIT License - free to use for learning and projects

 ## 🤝 Contributing

-Contributions welcome!
-Open an issue or submit a PR.
+Contributions are always welcome!
+If you have questions, suggestions, or ideas to improve this project, feel free to open an issue or submit a PR I’m always happy to learn and build together!

 ---